BSDExabio/OpenMDlr-amber/README.md

 ### Torsion Restraints Format: ###

 Accepted format is a file specifying the predicted dihedrals of residues, formatted in 5 columns.
 Units of last two columns are degrees.
+Can accept any standard backbone and side chain torsions, as defined in the tordef.lib file (pointed to by the tordef_file_path parameter).

 >residue_number (int), residue_name, angle_name, lower_bound (float), upper_bound (float)